Ketamine may do which of the following in a patient with shock:

 Questioning the benefits of stroke ambulances seems to be in vogue lately in certain circles.
 In the interest of self-promotion these individuals love to point out the perceived shortcomings of others.
 As an EMS leader and agent of change, I feel I need to bring some clarity to this issue.
 I will outline the many benefits of having a stroke ambulance in your community below.
 Continue reading “Why you need a stroke ambulance by Chet J. Reilly (guest post)”→

-With one hundred percent certainty the EMS empty suit proclaims that a college degree will fix all the issues EMS faces both today and in the future.
+With absolute certainty the EMS empty suit proclaims that a college degree will fix all the issues EMS faces both today and in the future.
 Strangely, many of the proponents of a degree requirement do not even have a college degree themselves.
 They honestly believe it is a simple equation of supply versus demand.
 Degrees will cause there to be fewer paramedics and therefore increased demand for paramedics, which will fix everything.
 Complex problems rarely have simple answers.

 Raising the barriers to entry and decreasing the number of paramedics won’t automatically equal higher pay for paramedics, it might just create more bastardized dumbed-down version of paramedic to skirt the regulations- think EMT-Intermediate,* Advanced EMT–Critical Care, Cardiac-EMT, Enhanced EMT, IEMT and all the other alphabet-soup flavors of ALS-lite that exist for communities that can’t or won’t pay for paramedics to be on staff or volunteers that don’t want undertake that much education to help out their community.

 I thought doing quality assurance (QA) at my EMS agency was going to be a simple matter.